 Choosing The right rod for the job

-Luckily, for me, I have an old carp rod that I had originally used for lure fishing back in the eighties.
+Luckily for me, I have an old carp rod that I had originally used for lure fishing back in the eighties.
 Blimey, the rods have definitely come on leaps and bounds since then.
-To be honest, that would suit my needs absolutely fine because I can cast a heavy metal without worrying whether or not my rod is going to snap or not.
+That would suit my needs absolutely fine because I can cast a heavy metal without worrying whether or not my rod is going to snap or not.
 Please note: I’m not advising you to go out and buy a carp rod.

 Lure Rod Classes